Costco Merchant Services Review

 - Inventory tracking and reporting (premium feature)

-- Restaurant POS: talech also offers POS options for restaurants, including seat and table management, order modifications, and splitting checks multiple ways for your visitors.
+- Restaurant POS: talech also offers POS options for restaurants, including seat and table management, order modifications, and splitting checks in multiple ways for your visitors.
 Talech Online Ordering now allows you to create a mobile-friendly website to take orders online as well.

-- Mobile Processing: Costco offers Elavon’s Converge Mobile app for mobile payment processing.
+Costco offers Elavon’s Converge Mobile app for mobile payment processing.
 It’s available for both iOS and Android.
 In addition to a smartphone, the app requires a ROAM device (a fancy way of saying “mobile card reader”).
 Your choices are the Ingenico RP457c card reader and the Ingenico iCMP.
 Both devices can connect to a compact Bluetooth printer so that you can print customer receipts.

-- Online Payments: For eCommerce merchants, Costco Merchant Services offers Elavon’s Converge omnichannel payment platform.
+For eCommerce merchants, Costco Merchant Services offers Elavon’s Converge omnichannel payment platform.
 Converge combines the functions of a payment gateway and a virtual terminal, and it uses a hosted payment page for additional security.
 The Converge payment platform also offers billing and invoicing so that you can collect and track payments.
 This service allows you to accept payment from a secure online form and also have real-time payment tracking.
 Additionally, you’ll have some reporting and analytics features.
 Reporting could be as simple as sales tracking or could include specific product information or inventory tracking.

-- Security Features: Costco claims to use “powerful security” to protect every transaction and that the latest technology protects customer data.
+Costco claims to use “powerful security” to protect every transaction and that the latest technology protects customer data.
 And we believe that to be the case.
 You can rest assured that all of the hardware and software you utilize through Costco via Elavon is compliant with the latest security standards according to the PCI DSS (The Payment Card Industry Data Security Standard).
 Costco uses encryption to protect your customers’ payment data, and though it doesn’t disclose the specific encryption method, it appears to be Point-to-Point (P2P) encryption.
 Tokenization is also used to secure payment information through data transfer and ensures PCI compliance.

 Fees & Rates